On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Introduction

 Finally, we make some concluding remarks in Section~\ref{sec:discuss}.

-In Appendix~\ref{sec:interrelations}, we state some interrelationships that hold among the different types of conservation laws.
+Some further aspects of our framework and results are given in three appendices.
+In Appendix~\ref{sec:interrelations}, we state the interrelationships that hold among the different types of conservation laws.
+In Appendix~\ref{sec:diffforms}, we transcribe our main new results into the formalism of differential forms and show how our formulation of dynamical conservation laws on surface domains and curve domains is more general than the standard notion of 2-form and 1-form conservation laws.
 In Appendix~\ref{sec:jetspace}, we give a more rigorous mathematical formulation of conservation laws and certain associated technical conditions in the setting of jet spaces.